alban-read/M1-MICRO-FORTH/Thoughts.md

 ' This stays in the buffer '$  and lives in B$

-' This is added to the append buffer '+ added to A$
+' This is added to the append buffer '+ added to A$  yes

 ' this is copied to the last alloted memory ',